DKfromsd/dkfromsd.github.io/README.md

-# PenFromtheIsland.com
+# Graphic Design Solution balconymuseum.com
-This project is the page for penfromtheisland.com
+This project is the page for design and image illustration One point lesson and consultation of web and art portfolio
-Page look and feel will be customized upon request.